szetyng/HLP5/documentation.md

 |`OFFSET` can be a register, a numerical expression or a shifted register   |`OFFSET` can be a register or a literal    |Numerical expressions and shifted registers will be implemented in the group phase by integrating with the arithmetic instructions module and shift instructions module respectively.  |
 |Allows access to memory locations from address ... onwards | Allows access to memory locations corresponding to `DataLoc` tag in `MemLoc` D.U.     |When building the map in top-level, can specify which memory locations are allowed to be accessed more clearly.    |

-1. The `Memory` module only accepts assembler line inputs that are in all uppercase, while VisUAL is case-insensitive to inputs.
-The whole programme can easily be changed to accept assembler lines in a case-insensitive manner by forcing all inputs to uppercase.
-It is more efficient to implement this functionality in the top-level during the group phase of the project than to do the same conversion in each invididual module.

-2. VisUAL allows `OFFSET` to be a register, a numerical expression or a shifted register.
-The `Memory` module allows `OFFSET` to be a register or a literal.
-Numerical expressions and shifted registers will be implemented in the group phase by integrating with the arithmetic instructions module and shift instructions module respectively.

-3. VisUAL allows access to memory locations from address ... onwards. `Memory` module allows access whenever the `MachineMemory` map in `DataPath` corresponds to `DataLoc`, not `Code`.
-When building the map in top-level, can specify which memory locations are allowed to be accessed more clearly.

 ## Changes in top-level code / VisUAL test framework
 Getting rid of flags
 In testing, can only test for 13 memory locations.